catch-img

 We also look to see that you are dressed and groomed appropriately for the interview and that you have good manners.

-This is because in Japan, it is said that being well presented makes a good impression on the other party.
+This is because in Japan, it is said that being well presented makes a good impression on the other party and it implies attention to detail and respect for the other person.

 Therefore, a good impression can be made by being well groomed and well mannered.